SkoolNotes/Taproot/2020ISOS101/KbhISOS101WeAreNotWrong.md

 		* Hypo-deductive model => proving hypothesis "if I wash my hands after doing an autopsy, I won't hurt babies"
 			* Easy to get trapped in "affirming the consequent" => autopsies don't cause died babies, dead people germs do.
 However, people for a while seriously thought that cadaveric matter in and of itself causes dead babies/dead people.
 		* Falsificationism => you could never proof something true; you could only prove it false
+		* Consillience of Evidence => look for multiple independent lines of evidence that allow a fact to be shown